 When it comes to selling commercial and retail real estate today, it is common to use an information memorandum as part of the marketing and inspection process.

-Importantly the information memorandum can assist the whole sale process and fast-track any enquiry.
-It becomes a ‘selling tool’ of professional brokerage.
-How good are your documents used and created for the sale process?
+Importantly, the information memorandum can assist the whole sales process and fast-track any enquiry.
+It becomes a selling tool in professional brokerage.
+How well are your documents used and created for the sale process?
 Are they comprehensive and professional?

-A good information memorandum document will take time to complete and should be in final form before the marketing commences.
-It is not unusual for that document to take days if not one or two weeks to complete.
+A good information memorandum document will take time to create and should be finalised before marketing begins.
+It is not unusual for that document to take days, if not one or two weeks, to complete.
 All the relevant facts are required to encourage people to buy the property asset.

 Getting the Right Information Around You

-Whilst the commercial property agent would normally prepare the document in preparation for sale, it should be compiled from information provided by the property owner, their solicitor, and their accountant.
-Being comprehensive is essential when providing information in sales transactions.
+Whilst the commercial property agent normally prepares the document for sale, it should be compiled from information provided by the property owner, their solicitor, and their accountant.
+Being comprehensive and accurate, is essential when providing information in sales transactions.

-All the information displayed in the document should be checked and accurate; when in any doubt on the information provided, ask more questions.
-It is wise to get the property owner to certify its accuracy prior to the commencement of property marketing.
+All the information displayed in the sale document should be checked and accurate; if you doubt the information provided, ask more questions.
+Getting the property owner to certify its accuracy before the commencement of property marketing is wise.

-Given the time that it takes to prepare the documentation, it is appropriate to raise a charge on the vendor as part of the listing process.
-This fee is a choice for the agent to consider, but it is a very relevant suggestion given that the document takes a lot of work, effort, and time to complete.
+Given the time it takes to prepare the documentation, raising a charge on the vendor is appropriate as part of the listing process.
+This fee is a choice for the agent to consider, but it is a very relevant suggestion, given that the document takes a lot of work, effort, and time to complete.
 It is not unusual for an IM fee to be of the order of $1500 or more.

-It is interesting to note that many agents will apply a lengthy disclaimer at the end of any information memorandum document in an effort to protect themselves from ‘misinformation’.
-Whilst this is useful to alert any purchaser to make the right enquiries as part of purchasing the property, a disclaimer does not normally fully protect.
+Interestingly, many agents will apply a lengthy disclaimer at the end of any information memorandum document to protect themselves from misinformation.
+While this is useful to alert any purchaser to make the right enquiries while purchasing the property, a disclaimer does not normally fully protect.

-Accuracy in the information provided will protect the landlord, property owner, or the agent from any legal claims arising.
+Accurate information will protect the landlord, property owner, or agent from any legal claims arising.
 So, the message here is to check everything and keep plenty of notes as you prepare to market the property.

 The Items of a Comprehensive Information Memorandum